Exeter-Diabetes/DementiaRisperidonePaper/README.md

    * Risperidone prescriptions (**risperidone_prescriptions**)
    * Other antipsychotic prescriptions (**Other_Antipsychotic_Prescriptions**)
    * Final risperidone cohort (**final_risperidone_cohortLinkedData**)
 - Since the matching is done by calender year.
-We have partitioned the script to loop through the years, starting from 2004 upto 2023.
+We have partitioned the script so that it loop through the years starting with 2004 to 2023.
   - #### Treatment Group:
      - Select patients prescribed risperidone in the current calendar year
      - Remove anyone who was prescribed any other antipsychotic other than prochlorperazine three months prior to risperidone prescription